 •Authors who have had their article accepted and who wish to sponsor their article to make it available to non-subscribers should complete and submit the sponsored article order form http://www.elsevier.com/framework_authors/Sponsoredarticles/articlesponsorshipform.pdf.

 Submission of manuscriptsSchizophrenia Research proceeds totally online via the Elsevier Editorial System.
 In case you do not have an Internet connection, please contact the appropriate Editorial Office for alternative instructions.
 By accessing the online submission at http://www.ees.elsevier.com/schres you will be guided stepwise through the creation and uploading of the various files.
 When submitting a manuscript online, authors need to provide an electronic version of their manuscript and any accompanying figures and tables and are requested to direct the manuscripts to the most appropriate Editor.

 Once the uploading is done, the system automatically generates an electronic (PDF) proof, which is then used for reviewing.
 All correspondence, including the Editor's decision and request for revisions, will be processed through the system and will reach the corresponding author by e-mail.Once a manuscript has successfully been submitted via the online submission system authors may track the status of their manuscript using the online submission system (details will be provided by e-mail).
 If your manuscript is accepted by the journal, subsequent tracking facilities are available on Elsevier's Author Gateway, using the unique reference number provided by Elsevier and corresponding author name (details will be provided by e-mail).

-Authors may send queries concerning the submission process or journal procedures to the Editorial Offices:For the Americas:
+Authors may send queries concerning the submission process or journal procedures to the Editorial Offices:Co-Editors-in-Chief

 Asia & Pacific: +81 3 5561 5032